- Are children subject to the individual shared responsibility provision?

 - Peace Corps Volunteer plans

 Other plans may also qualify.
 Ask your health insurance provider.

-- When does the new Medicaid coverage start?
+- When did the new Medicaid coverage start?

 - Who is exempt from having insurance beginning in 2014?